searchspring/snap/packages/snap-store-mobx/README.md

 ```

 ### `multiplePages` getter
-Boolean if there are more than 1 page
+Boolean if there is more than 1 page

 ### `current` getter
-Returns a `Page` object of the current active page
+Returns a `Page` object of the current page

 ### `first` getter
 Returns a `Page` object of the first page